denten-books/plain-text/0-chapter.md

 content we now find a control layer, which dynamically alters the mechanics of the literary encounter.
 The device alters itself to suit the reader.
-The history of the Document Object Model (DOM) dispels the illusion of flattened textuality, revealing the mechanisms of control embedded into all documents.
+The history of the Document Object Model (DOM) dispels the illusion of flattened textuality, exposing the mechanisms of control embedded into all documents.

 The fourth chapter reaches beyond the device to the human.
 I begin with a close reading of Beckett's *Krapp's Last Tape*.
 The title character makes yearly